ashishverma012/poetry-app/README.md

 ## Development server

-1. Install depenedencies using command - `npm install -g @angular/cli`
+1. Install Angular to global `npm install -g @angular/cli`

+2. Run command to install dependencies `npm i`

-2. Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+3. Run `ng serve` to run dev server.

+4. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding